-The best fitness trackers are good tools for getting healthier, getting more active, and even getting more sleep.
+The best fitness trackers are good tools for getting healthier in the new year, getting more active, and even getting more sleep.
 They can help motivate you to be more active, track your progress and offer guidance on how hard you should be pushing yourself.

 As exercise-oriented wearables, fitness trackers can measure your heart rate, read your blood oxygen levels, accompany you swimming, tell you if you're well-rested.
 When you're not working out, some can be used to pay for groceries, play music and much more.

 With so many devices, choosing the best fitness tracker or fitness watch for your needs can be tricky.
 We put dozens to the test, spending hours on the treadmill, running, biking, swimming — even sleeping — to see which excel, and which couldn't make it past the starting block.

 See all of the best fitness trackers and fitness watches below.

 What are the best fitness trackers?

 We think the best fitness tracker for most people is the Fitbit Charge 4.
 For $149, it's not all that expensive, and features a built-in GPS and extensive health tracking.
 The Fitbit Charge 4 also sports improved sleep tracking, wireless payment support and on-device Spotify controls.
 Plus it's swim-proof, and has a bright touchscreen display that responds instantly to swipes and taps.